Fhoeddinghaus/ClosedGroupFunctions.jl/docs/src/gens.md

 ## Labelling
 ### Labelling of the generators

-A given array of generators of type `T` can be converted to a labeled `Bijection` using
+A given array of generators of type `T` can be converted to a labelled `Bijection` using

 ```@docs
 label_generators(generators::Array{T}; alphabet = default_alphabet()) where T